AndreyAD1/underground-chat-cli/README.md

 ```bash
 $ python send_message.py --host chat_host.org --port 1234 --token token --message Hello Everyone!
 ```
-User can set input arguments as environment variables.
+A user can set the input arguments as environment variables.
-See `python main.py --help` for more details.
+See `python read_chat.py --help` or `python send_message.py --help` for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.